-The Easy Ham Glaze Recipe That Will Instantly Upgrade Dinner
+This Brown Sugar Ham Glaze Recipe Will Instantly Upgrade Dinner

 Don't spend extra money on a glazed ham.
-Make your own with a store-bought baked ham and this easy ham glaze.
+Make your own with a store-bought ham and this easy ham glaze recipe.

 When it comes to holiday celebrations, it’s hard to beat a brown sugar glazed ham.
 Hams are big enough to feed the whole family, and still have leftovers.
 And since it’s already cooked, all you need to do is gently reheat it in the oven.

-If you’re looking for a picture-perfect centerpiece, you’ll want to finish your ham with an easy ham glaze.
-It not only flavors the ham with brown sugar, savory mustard and tangy vinegar, but the sugars also caramelize, giving your ham a lightly crispy edge and an appealing finish.
+If you’re looking for a picture-perfect centerpiece, you’ll want to a ham glaze recipe to steal the show.
+The glaze not only flavors the ham with brown sugar, savory mustard and tangy vinegar, but the sugars also caramelize, giving your ham a lightly crispy edge and an appealing finish.

 Once you know how easy it is to make a brown sugar glaze with ingredients you have on hand, you’ll never buy an expensive glazed ham again!